Using Xbox Game Pass? Here are the 15 games to download now

 Available on: console

-Tetris Effect Connected
+Tetris Effect: Connected

 Tetris Effect is the best version of Tetris ever made.
-Enhance Games turns the world’s most iconic puzzle game into enrapturing audiovisual experience, with beautiful music and visuals that sync up with every dropped brick.
-Tetris Effect Connected gets you everything that made the 2018 original great — including a full single-player campaign and a variety of challenge modes — and adds multiplayer into the mix.
-You get a full suite of competitive gametypes, as well as an especially awesome Connected mode that has three players team up to take on bosses while clearing lines in harmony with one another.
+Enhance Games turns the world’s most iconic puzzle game into an enrapturing audiovisual experience, with beautiful music and visuals that sync up with every dropped brick.
+Tetris Effect: Connected gets you everything that made the 2018 original great — including a full single-player campaign and a variety of challenge modes — and adds multiplayer into the mix.
+You get a full suite of competitive game types as well as an especially awesome Connected mode that has three players team up to take on bosses while clearing lines in harmony with one another.
 Since just about everyone can grasp Tetris, Connected is a great Game Pass download for those looking for something they can play with friends and family, either locally or online.

 Available on: console, PC